There are many benefits to an effective Joint Health and Safety Committee (JHSC) in the workplace. An active JHSC can:

 What is Diversity?

-Age, race, gender, and culture are generally associated with the term diversity.
+Age, race, gender, ability, and culture are generally associated with the term diversity.
 However, diversity is not just what is seen at the surface level.
 Diversity can also include differences in opinions, skills, knowledge, and abilities.
 It can mean differences in ethics, beliefs, and values.
 When considering diversifying the JHSC in your organization, go beyond surface differences to include diversity at a deeper level.

 How can Diversifying the JHSC Benefit the Organization?

 Bringing together a JHSC with great diversity can foster innovation.
-Working alongside people of different backgrounds, creative styles, and work experience can inspire creative ideas.
+Working alongside people of different backgrounds, creative styles, abilities, and work experience can inspire creative ideas.
 A diverse JHSC uses the individual strengths of its members to build collaboration.

 2. Skills & Experiences

 Individuals with and without disabilities from diverse backgrounds offer a selection of different skills and experiences that can benefit the JHSC.
 A variety of skills and experiences can also lend itself to having JHSC members learn important skills from one another.